 The business department offers all students the necessary skill sets needed to successfully engage in a rapidly changing work environment, regardless of the profession they may choose.
 Our objective is to introduce the student to the world of business and the influence that commerce and its governmental regulation plays in all of our lives.
 The business foundation which the students will receive will prepare them for a more advanced business curriculum in college and contribute to their personal success in life.
-In addition to our college preparatory curriculum, we offer two successful student organizations, BPA and DECA, to further allow students to enhance their abilities and gain experience.
+In addition to our college preparatory curriculum, we offer one successful student organization, BPA - Business Professionals of America, to further allow students to enhance their abilities and gain experience.

 - Business Department Course Offerings and Descriptions